Getting care with your PCP

 Do you need to make an appointment?

-- Have your member ID card, a pen and paper for notes.
+- Have your enrollee ID card, a pen and paper for notes.

 - Call your PCP’s office.
-Look for your PCP's phone number on the front of your member ID card.
+Look for your PCP's phone number on the front of your enrollee ID card.
 You can also find it in our provider directory.

-- Tell the person who answers that you are an AmeriHealth Caritas District of Columbia (DC) member.
+- Tell the person who answers that you are an AmeriHealth Caritas District of Columbia (DC) enrollee.
 Tell them you want to make an appointment with your PCP.

 - Tell the person why you need an appointment.